Twin-lead: How it works

-Twin lead is a form of parallel-wire balanced transmission line.
+Twin lead (in the specific sense of ribbon cable) is a form of parallel wire balanced transmission line.
 The separation between the two wires in twin-lead is small compared to the wavelength of the radio frequency (RF) signal carried on the wire.
 The RF current in one wire is equal in magnitude and opposite in direction to the RF current in the other wire.
-Therefore, in the far field region far from the transmission line, the radio waves radiated by one wire are equal in magnitude but opposite in phase (180° out of phase) to the waves radiated by the other wire, so they superpose and cancel each other.
+Therefore, in the far field region far from the transmission line, the radio waves radiated by one wire are equal in magnitude but opposite in phase (180° out of phase) to the waves radiated by the other wire, so the overlapping opposite waves cancel each other out.
 The result is that almost no net radio energy is radiated by the line.

-Similarly, any interfering external radio waves will induce equal, in phase RF currents, traveling in the same direction, in the two wires.
-Since the load at the destination end is connected across the wires, only differential, oppositely-directed currents in the wires create a current in the load.
+Similarly, any interfering external radio waves will induce equal, in phase RF currents, traveling in the same direction, in the two wires, as long as they each maintain the same impedance.
+Since the load at the destination end is connected across the wires, nominally, only differential, oppositely-directed currents in the wires create a current in the load.
 Thus the interfering currents are canceled out, so twin lead does not tend to pick up radio noise.

 However, if a piece of metal is located sufficiently close to a twin-lead line, within a distance comparable to the wire spacing, it will be significantly closer to one wire than the other.
 As a result, the RF current induced in the metal object by one wire will be greater than the opposing current induced by the other wire, so the currents will no longer cancel.
 Thus nearby metal objects can cause power losses in twin lead lines, through energy dissipated as heat by induced currents.
 Similarly, radio noise originating in cables or metal objects located near the twin-lead line can induce unbalanced currents in the wires, coupling noise into the line.
-Therefore the line must be kept at a distance from metal objects such as gutters and masts.
+Therefore, the line must be kept at a distance from metal objects such as metal roofs or siding, house wiring, gutters, and antenna masts.

 In order to prevent power from being reflected from the load end of the line, causing high SWR and inefficiency, the load must have an impedance which matches the characteristic impedance of the line.
 This causes the load to appear electrically identical to a continuation of the line, preventing reflections.
 Similarly, to transfer power efficiently into the line, the source must also match the characteristic impedance.
 To connect a balanced transmission line to an unbalanced line like coaxial cable, a device called a balun must be used.

+Window line and ladder line

+In addition to twin lead ribbon cable, two-conductor parallel wire line comes in two additional forms: window line and ladder line (a.k.a. open wire line).